What is Klein Matterhorn/Matterhorn Glacier Paradise?

 How long does an excursion to Klein Matterhorn take?

 If you spend about an hour at the top, you need about 2,5 hours for a round trip from Zermatt.
-There’s a lot to see and do though, so we recommend counting on at least half a day.
+But if you want to take your time, count on at least half a day.

 -